 Your Sales Kickoff and President’s Club are likely looking much different than they did a year ago.
-As 2020 flew by - with many of us having to fly by the seat of our pants—many of our decisions to adapt sales recognition events were forced to be made on the spot.
+As 2020 flew by - with many of us having to fly by the seat of our pants—many of our decisions to adapt sales recognition programs and events were forced to be made on the spot.

 Now that sales leaders have a chance to look ahead to 2021’s sales events with more time and learnings, there’s finally an opportunity to address the situation, lay out your options, and create a plan.

 This past week, Blueboard hosted a panel of superstar sales leaders who have created exciting (yet safe and realistic) plan B’s for events like President's Club and Sales Kickoff:

 - Teri Turner: Global Sales Enablement Director at Reltio

 - Tom Casley: Vice President of Sales at UK Outreach

 - Jeff Austin: Vice President of Sales Operations at XMATTERS

 - Kevin Yip: Cofounder and COO at Blueboard